 December 2017 – Deprived of imported greyhounds, the Canidrome cuts the number of races in half.

-June 30, 2018 – Last races held at the Canidrome.
+June 30, 2018 – The last races are held at the Canidrome.
 Brooklyn is among the surviving dogs.

 July 1, 2018 - Three dozen groups worldwide volunteer to accept Canidrome dogs into their programs.
 Each will receive a grant from GREY2K.